Sometimes, no matter what you do, your hair looks and feels greasy.

 Deep Conditioning Mask

-If you’re battling the frizz left behind from your wet hair, you can try using a hydrating deep conditioning mask on your hair.
+If you’re battling the frizz left behind from your wet hair, use a hydrating deep conditioning mask.

-Skip conditioning your hair in the shower and use the deep conditioning mask in its place.
+Skip conditioning your hair in the shower and use the deep conditioning mask.
 This will allow for maximum absorption by the mask.

 Braid Your Hair